Thailand Diplomatic Profile

 Diplomatic

-Thailand’s closest diplomatic partners are Japan, Malaysia, and Vietnam.
+Thailand’s closest diplomatic partners are Japan, Malaysia, and Laos.
 Most adversarial: Cambodia, North Korea, and Belarus.

 Regime Relations